Bell Park North Primary School

 Welcome to the 1/2 Area in 2021.
 It has been wonderful meeting our families, friends and importantly the children in the 1-2 Area.
 We look forward to welcoming new and prospective families over the year.

 We have three classes this year.
-Each class has less than 20 students.
+Each class has about 20 students.
 We have access to open, comfortable learning spaces and air conditioned classrooms.
 The three classes have settled very quickly into their new classroom routines.

-The 1-2 teachers for 2020 are Mrs Hayley Wharton, Miss Keely West and Mrs Maree Walker.
-We are supported by Educational Support Staff who become familiar to the children and important members of our classrooms.
+The 1/2 teachers for 2021 are Mr Tim Cleeland, Mr Jonathon Skipworth and Mrs Maree Walker.
 We are delighted to be working with our classes and look forward to the learning that will take place throughout the year.